 Lifelong Learning for Visual Representation

-Lifelong learning (also known as continual learning), encompasses many research questions and concrete applicative challenges.
-What we work on can be roughly organized along the following research lines:
+Lifelong learning (also known as continual learning) encompasses many research questions and concrete applicative challenges.
+What we work on can be roughly organized along three complementary research lines that span the lifecycle of visual perception models: from learning strong initial representations, to adapting them over time, to consolidating multiple models into unified ones.

-- Starting from the strongest possible model.
-Lifelong learning can be made better by acting at the stage of pretraining so our strategies are designed to produce models that generalize better when exposed to new tasks or new domains.
+- Pretraining strong models.
+Lifelong learning can be made better by acting at the stage of pre-training so our strategies aim to start from the strongest possible models.
+In this work, we produce models with a better generalization when exposed to new tasks or domains.

 - Adapting models efficiently while mitigating catastrophic forgetting.
 We develop efficient adaptation techniques so that our models can adapt to new data and new tasks, whilst retaining what was learned from previous data and tasks.

-- Towards universal models.
-Pretrained models have become a commodity and, individually, they obtain strong results on a broad range of tasks.
+- Towards universal visual encoders.
+Pre-trained models have become a commodity and, individually, they obtain strong results on a broad range of tasks.
 They also tend to be complementary.
-We aim at reconciling multiple models towards a single, universal one with broader applicability.
+We aim to reconcile multiple models towards a single, universal one with broader applicability.

 2: Adapting models while mitigating catastrophic forgetting

+Once we’ve pre-trained strong and versatile models, the question on how to use them for specific tasks arises and this often requires adaptation.
+For the task of visual localization, we’ve designed an adaptor-based architecture ‘GRAPPA‘ which performs well for both indoor and outdoor retrieval.
+We’ve also explored how to adapt large and generic pretrained models to specialized tasks, using distillation (Distill).
+Finally, we’ve shown how large image-level pre-trained models can be leveraged to enhance 3D representations with semantic information (such as N3F and LUDVIG).
 The term catastrophic forgetting is used to describe the fact that neural networks, after being updated, tend to forget previous training.
 These updates can come with a distribution shift such as moving from daylight to night scenes.
-This distribution can vary across batches of data as shown in or can gradually vary, illustrated in the OASIS (Online Adaptation for Semantic Image Segmentation) video below.
-We’ve also explored class incremental learning for semantic segmentation in RASP (Relation Aware Semantic Prior for weakly supervised incremental segmentation) and novel class discovery for detection in PANDAS (Prototype-based novel class discovery and detection) and we’re interested in many more scenarios.
+This distribution can vary across batches of data or can gradually vary, as illustrated in OASIS.
+We’ve also explored class incremental learning for semantic segmentation in RASP and novel class discovery for detection in PANDAS and we’re interested in many more scenarios.

 Related publications